mjm3853/conf/content/post/tech/2017/09/25/o-reilly-strata-data-conference.md

 ## Additional Details

-Data is driving business transformation.
-Turn algorithms into advantage at Strata.

-New: Strata Business Summit—the missing MBA for data-driven business—and Findata Day, a deep dive into the disruption of finance.
+Where business is going—and how to get there first

+For those who know how to turn algorithms into advantage, data delivers insight, efficiency, and business value.
+Strata is a unique opportunity to tap into the leading minds in technology and network with thousands of data scientists, engineers, analysts, and business managers.

+Join us in New York September 25-28 to transform analysis into action—and shape the future of business and technology.